Medical expert of the article

 Contraindications

-• perforation or bleeding in the gastrointestinal area;
+- perforation or bleeding in the gastrointestinal area;

-• a history of perforation or bleeding in the gastrointestinal tract caused by the use of NSAIDs;
+- history of perforation or bleeding in the gastrointestinal tract caused by the use of NSAIDs;

-• diseases affecting peripheral arteries;
+- diseases affecting peripheral arteries;

-• with the development in response to the use of NSAIDs of reactions such as urticaria, asthma attacks, nasal polyps, an active form of the common cold, Quincke's edema and other signs of allergy;
+- in the development of reactions such as urticaria, asthma attacks, nasal polyps, active rhinitis, Quincke's edema and other signs of allergy in response to the use of NSAIDs;

 Side effects Diclofenac

-• mental problems: insomnia, disorientation, nightmares, irritability, depression and psychotic disorders;
+- mental problems: insomnia, disorientation, nightmares, irritability, depression and psychotic disorders;

-• visual disturbances: vision problems, diplopia, blurred vision, and neuritis affecting the optic nerve;
+- visual disturbances: vision problems, diplopia, blurred vision and neuritis affecting the optic nerve;

-• lesions affecting the organs of the sternum, respiratory system and mediastinum: pneumonitis and asthma (including dyspnea);
+- lesions affecting the organs of the sternum, respiratory system and mediastinum: pneumonitis and asthma (including dyspnea);

-• systemic disorders: swelling;
+- systemic disorders: edema;

 Overdose